 Plaça de Catalunya is a central square where people (and pigeons) gather, and it’s a meeting point close to many significant landmarks.
 Also spot the several Neoclassical statues that surround the square.
 From here, you can easily board a metro to Sagrada Familia.

-You can enjoy a walk in the lush gardens Plaça de Gaudí around the church.
+11AM: Enjoy a stroll in the lush gardens Plaça de Gaudí around the church.
 After this, it’s time for lunch!
 You can check out the places I recommend dining at further below in this post.

 Now, perhaps there’s time to visit the museum here: Barcelona History Museum (MUHBA)